Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/menus.rst

 Context Menu
 ============

-Context menus are pop-ups opened with the :kbd:`Menu Key` for editors and :kbd:`RMB` for properties.
+Context menus are pop-ups opened with the :kbd:`Menu` key for editors and :kbd:`RMB` for properties.
 Context menu contents depend on the location of the mouse pointer.

 When invoked in an editor the menu contains a list of operators sensitive to the editor's mode.